heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Why editorial is important

-> In my experience, it is very easy for brilliant information architects (or UX people who do information architecture) to underestimate the importance of editorial planning, voice and tone, and detailed guidelines for content creation Kissane, p.
+> In my experience, it is very easy for brilliant information architects (or UX people who do information architecture) to underestimate the importance of editorial planning, voice and tone, and detailed guidelines for content creation @kissaneElementsContentStrategy2011 p.
 59

 ## Editors cannot be replaced by specialists

-> If you rely on internal experts without a dedicated editor and approval process, you’re courting trouble.
-Kissane p.
+> If you rely on internal experts without a dedicated editor and approval process, you’re courting trouble. @kissaneElementsContentStrategy2011 p.
 66

 ## Editing as necessary skill and craft

 > But the truth is, none of these tools can replace a skilled in-house editor.
-If your client will be creating and managing more than a few dozen pages of content, they’ll need an editor or internal content strategist to keep things running smoothly.
-Kissane p.
+If your client will be creating and managing more than a few dozen pages of content, they’ll need an editor or internal content strategist to keep things running smoothly. @kissaneElementsContentStrategy2011 p.
 69

 ## Editing is about authority and leadership